Kristine Ciesinski

-Kristine Ciesinski (July 5, 1952, Newark, Delaware – June 9, 2018, Grand Teton National Park) was an American operatic soprano who had an active international career from the late 1970s through the 2000s.
-She was a resident artist for many years with Theater Bremen, and was a regular singer in London opera houses during the 1980s and 1990s.
-She was best known for her role in ENO’s 1990 production of Verdi’s Macbeth.
+Kristine Ciesinski (July 5, 1952 – June 9, 2018) was an American operatic soprano who had an active international career from the late 1970s through the 2000s.
+She was a resident artist for many years with Theater Bremen, Germany, and was a regular singer in London opera houses during the 1980s and 1990s.
+She was best known for her role in the English National Opera's 1990 production of Verdi’s Macbeth.
 In the latter part of her musical career, Ciesinski taught singing more than she performed.
 In her later years, she took up gliding and was a pilot/instructor at Teton Aviation.
 Ciesinski died in a glider crash in the mountains of Wyoming on June 9, 2018.

 Life and career

 Born in Newark, Delaware, Ciesinski studied opera at Boston University and the Guildhall School of Music and Drama.
 She made her professional opera debut in 1975 as Pamina in Mozart's The Magic Flute with the Washington Civic Opera (WCO) and conductor Richard Wylenmann leading the National Symphony Orchestra.
 Other early roles with the WCO included Marenka in Smetana's The Bartered Bride and Fiordiligi in Mozart's Così fan tutte.
 That same year she performed the role of Cio-Cio San in Madama Butterfly with the Chesapeake Opera, a company she performed regularly with through 1985.
 In 1976 she performed the role of the Countess in Richard Strauss's Capriccio with the Central City Opera.
 In 1977 she won the Geneva International Music Competition.
-She was a resident artist at the Salzburger Landestheater from 1979–1981.
-In 1985 she joined the roster of resident artists at Theater Bremen where she remained for over a decade as a leading dramatic soprano.
+She was a resident artist at the Salzburger Landestheater from 1979 to 1981.
+In 1985 she joined the roster of resident artists at Theater Bremen, Germany, where she remained for over a decade as a leading dramatic soprano.
 She made her debut with the Scottish Opera in 1985 as Donna Anna in Mozart's Don Giovanni, and appeared the following year with Opera North as Cassandra in Berlioz's Les Troyens.
 She performed the latter role for her debut with the Welsh National Opera in 1987.